 Theanine Side Effects

-Despite being a synthetic supplement, scientists have not observed any theanine side effects since widespread use in 1964, even at high quantity.
+Despite its being a synthetic supplement, scientists have not observed any theanine side effects since its widespread use starting in 1964, even when used in high quantities.

-Few people have heard about theanine, but this supplement probably ranked amongst one of the safest in existence.
+Few people have heard about theanine, but this supplement probably ranks amongst the safest in existence.

 Enzymatic Process

-Although theanine is an important tea constituent, theanine tablets are made synthetically using enzymes in laboratory rather than extracted from tea leaves.
+Although theanine is an important tea constituent, theanine tablets are made synthetically using enzymes in laboratories rather than being extracted from tea leaves.

-This means that you don't have to worried about environmental pollution and herbicide contamination of tea leaves.
+This means that you don't have to worried about environmental pollution or herbicide contamination of tea leaves.

-However, given that it is manufactured synthetically, is it a cause of concern?
-Can consuming too much cause theanine side effects?
+However, given that it is manufactured synthetically, is there cause for concern?
+Can consuming too much theanine cause side effects?

-To answer this question, we need to look into its safety records of long term human usage.
+To answer this question, we need to look into the safety record in long term human usage.

 Unlimited Use